bdaudert/NASA-ROSES-DB/README.md

-# NASA ROSES DB
+# NASA ROSES DATASTORE

-Code repository for the NASA ROSES database code.
+Code repository for the NASA ROSES DATASTORE API.
 The NASA ROSES project is under development by the Desert Research Institute, NASA for NOAA
 ### Links & Resources

 You can find the most up-to-date deployments [here](http://open-et-1.appspot.com/).